Deer Stalking Certificate – 2

 All DSC1 certificates issued since 1st January 2006 (coloured blue) indicate that the holder is also designated a “trained hunter” (for large game only) under the food hygiene regulations; these certificates are not affected by the withdrawal of conversions.

-For further information and course dates contact Sporting Services department 01244 573018 or fill in the form below:
+For further information and course dates contact the Training and Education department on 01244 573018 or fill in the form below: